About the Initiative

-The Initiative also aims to identify and fill gaps in research on city leadership, and to generate new and customized curriculum.
+The Initiative, which is housed at the Ash Center for Democratic Governance and Innovation, also aims to identify and fill gaps in research on city leadership, and to generate new and customized curriculum.
 The products of this research and curriculum development, including findings, assessment tools, videos, cases, and instructional technology tools, will be made freely available to the world.

 This approach is designed to help unlock the full potential and optimize the performance of cities.
 If mayors and their organizations thrive, cities can adapt, endure and thrive as well.